Twinklebear/tray/doc/Materials.md

 </material>
 ```

-Specular Metal
+Specular Metal Material
 ---
-The specular metal describes a perfectly reflective metal BRDF with a delta function, resulting in a mirror-like appearance.
-The same properties are set as the regular metal material, with the exception of the roughness property.
+The specular metal material describes a perfectly reflective metal BRDF with a delta function, resulting in a mirror-like appearance.
+The same properties are set as the metal material, with the exception of the roughness property.

 ```XML
 <material type="specular_metal" name="metal_specular_1">